Interested in horse adoption? Read this article to debunk five horse adoption myths.

 Myth No. 5: Adopted horses don’t bond with their new owners.

 Tell that to Holli Heilman.
 She gushes when she talks about Spartan Prince.

 From the time he got off the trailer, he was very sweet,she says.
 “I know that we’re going to love working together.”

 Adoption for the Future

-Tawnee Preisner, president and founder of the Horse Plus Humane Society, believes that adoption will be key to ensuring that every horse in transition has a good home.
+Tawnee Preisner, president and founder of the Horse Plus Humane Society, believes that adoption will be key to ensuring that every horse in transition has a good home, debunking these myths.
 She also hopes that equine adoptions will eventually be as common dog and cat adoptions have become.

 “The horse industry is about 25 years behind the small animal industry,” she says.
 “Meanwhile, the horse industry has the opportunity to learn from its mistakes.”

 For Heilman, horse adoption is already a preferred option.

 “When you adopt, you are rescuing a horse, and there are a lot of horses out there that need good homes,” she points out.
 “Besides, it doesn’t hurt to look at adoptable horses—you never know what you might find!”